Migrations

 Calling a Seeder from another Seeder

 Usually when seeding, the order in which to insert the data must be respected to not encounter constraints violations.
-Since Seeders are executed in the alphabetical order by default, you can use the \Migrations\AbstractSeed::call() method to define your own sequence of seeders execution:
+Since Seeders are executed in the alphabetical order by default, you can use the \Migrations\BaseSeed::call() method to define your own sequence of seeders execution:

-use Migrations\AbstractSeed;
+use Migrations\BaseSeed;

-class DatabaseSeed extends AbstractSeed
+class DatabaseSeed extends BaseSeed

 {